 The Importance Of Small Business Management

 Small businesses can derive benefits from the application of sound management practices.
 Like any organization, refining and managing the business operations starts with some fundamental principles.
-For example, in a typical 1-year Business Management course, the list of core subjects include:
+For example, in a typical 1-year Business Management course, the list of core subjects includes:

 1. Communication Skills– Fundamentals of oral and verbal communication competencies as applied in business operations.